kernel-community/kernel/docs/module-7/the-gift.md

 > This small and mysterious exchange of gifts remained deep inside me, deep and indestructible, giving my poetry light.

 This points to a particular category of gift-exchange: the anonymous one.
 Often we know who has given us a gift, so we have a directed sense of gratitude.
-This widens the field within which gifts operate, because if there is no obligation for reciprocity, how do you best respond?
+Anonymity widens the field within which gifts operate, because if there is no obligation for reciprocity, how do you best respond?

 <div class="lightbulb">
 💡 Gifts from beyond your sphere of influence can be given back beyond your sphere of influence.